3mdeb/qubes-core-admin/doc/qubes.rst

 Definition
 ^^^^^^^^^^
 Properties are defined on global :py:class:`qubes.Qubes` application object and on every domain.
-Those classess inherit from :py:class:`PropertyHolder` class, which is responsible for operation of properties.
+Those classes inherit from :py:class:`PropertyHolder` class, which is responsible for operation of properties.

-Each Qubes property is actually a *data descriptor* (a Python term), which means they are attributes of their classess, but when trying to access it from *instance*, they return it's underlying value instead.
+Each Qubes property is actually a *data descriptor* (a Python term), which means they are attributes of their classes, but when trying to access it from *instance*, they return it's underlying value instead.
 They can be thought of as Python's builtin :py:class:`property`, but greatly enhanced.
 They are defined in definition of their class::